Corkscrew Hooktail (Paragomphus elpidius)

 Further Resources

-The use of photographs by Desire Darling is acknowledged.
-All other images by Ryan Tippett.
+The use of photographs by Rob Dickinson is acknowledged.
+Other photographs by Ryan Tippett.

-Other common names: Opsigter (Afrikaans)
+Other common names: Twilight Groundling (Alt.
+English); Gebande Skemerwerper (Afrikaans)

 References: Tarboton, M; Tarboton, W. (2019).
 A Guide to the Dragonflies & Damselflies of South Africa.
 Struik Nature.